dominiclovell/spree_strap/README.md

 SpreeStrap
 ==========

-A theme extension for Spree built with Bootstrap 3
+A theme extension for Spreecommerce built with Bootstrap 3